Kong/kubernetes-ingress-controller/docs/concepts/security.md

 If Kong's Admin API is protected with one of the authentication plugins, the Controller can authenticate itself against it to add another layer of security.
-The controller comes with support for injecting arbitrary HTTP headers in the requests it makes to Kong's Admin API, which can be used to inject authentication credentials.
+The Controller comes with support for injecting arbitrary HTTP headers in the requests it makes to Kong's Admin API, which can be used to inject authentication credentials.
 The headers can be specified using the CLI flag `--admin-header` in the Ingress Controller.

-Ingress Controller will support mutual TLS based authentication on Kong's Admin API in future.
+The Ingress Controller will support mutual-TLS-based authentication on Kong's Admin API in future.

 ### Kong Enterprise RBAC